-But, let’s say something happens to your current phone and it’s beyond repair.
-It would then be replaced with a new one (either the same model or the one closest to it) — not a second hand one.
-This is why insurers recommend you insure your phone for its current new price no matter if it’s new or old.
+But, if something happens to your current phone, it’s beyond repair, your insurer would either replace it with the same model or a similar one — NOT a second hand one.
+This is why insurers tend to require you insure your phone for its current new price no matter if it’s new or old.

 Should I update the value of my phone from time to time?

 Updating the insured value of your phone regularly is a good idea.
 It ensures that you have the right amount of cover but also that you are not overpaying on your monthly premium.